You're in the right place

 Dear Anosmic, a special message just for you.

-Each person responds differently to not being able to smell.
+Each person responds differently to their smell dysfunction.
 It's a personal journey rooted in one's individual experience.
-The goal is to focus on wellbeing, despite the inability to smell.
-Wellbeing is the state of being comfortable, healthy, or happy.
+The goal is to focus on wellbeing, despite the inability to smell properly.
+Wellbeing is the state of being comfortable, healthy, or happy, and the aim is to feel well while living with a smell dysfunction.Have you heard about forest therapy?

-Several studies have shown that smell training can be beneficial for those who’ve lost their sense of smell.
+Several studies have shown that smell training can be beneficial for those who’ve lost their sense of smell, have a poor sense of smell, or have a distorted sense of smell.

 While there’s no guarantee that smell training will restore your sense of smell, many people have seen positive results.